Vietnam.vn - Nền tảng quảng bá Việt Nam

 The Netherlands-based company makes the expensive machines that produce the world's most advanced chips.
 ASML's customers include TSMC, the world's leading contract chipmaker.

-The semiconductor maker said it expects net sales in the third quarter of 2023 to be in the range of 6.5 billion euros to 7 billion euros.
-The company also raised its outlook for the full year of 2023, with revenue expected to increase by 30% from the previous 25%.
+The semiconductor maker said it expects net sales in the third quarter of 2023 to be between 6.5 billion euros and 7 billion euros.
+The company also raised its outlook for the full year of 2023, estimating a 30% increase in sales instead of the previous 25%.

 The importance of chip foundry tools puts ASML in the middle of the ongoing US-China tech war.

-The company said it raised its full-year outlook thanks to strong sales of deep ultraviolet (DUV) lithography machines, which are used to produce memory chips that go into everything from smartphones to laptops, servers and eventually artificial intelligence applications.
+The company said it raised its full-year outlook thanks to strong sales of deep ultraviolet (DUV) lithography machines, which are used to produce memory chips found in everything from smartphones to laptops, servers and eventually artificial intelligence applications.

 However, ASML CEO Peter Wennink also warned of macroeconomic uncertainties.
 “Our customers across different market segments are cautious about the current developments.
-They expect a market recovery to follow,” the ASML executive said.
+They expect a market recovery to follow,” said ASML’s chief executive.
 “However, the recovery is still unclear.”

-Companies that design and found chips used in end products like smartphones are dealing with rising inventories as demand for consumer electronics continues to remain low.
-That means chipmakers are cutting back on production, which means they’re using less ASML tools than before.
+Companies that design and found chips used in end-products like smartphones are dealing with rising inventories as demand for consumer electronics continues to remain low.
+That means chipmakers are cutting back on production, which means they are using less ASML tools than before.

 Not significantly affected by export restrictions

-According to Refinitiv, the Dutch company reported revenue of 6.9 billion euros in the second quarter of 2023, beating estimates of 6.72 billion euros, representing a 27% year-on-year increase.
-In terms of net profit, the company recorded 1.9 billion euros, higher than the forecast of 1.82 billion euros, representing a 37.6% year-on-year increase.
+According to Refinitiv data, the Dutch company achieved sales of 6.9 billion euros in the second quarter of 2023, exceeding the estimate of 6.72 billion euros, equivalent to a growth of 27% compared to the same period.
+In terms of net profit, the company recorded 1.9 billion euros, higher than the forecast of 1.82 billion euros, equivalent to a growth of 37.6% compared to last year.

-ASML is caught up in Washington's efforts to isolate Beijing from key technologies, including those involved in manufacturing advanced semiconductors.
+ASML is caught up in Washington's efforts to isolate Beijing from key technologies, including those involved in making advanced semiconductors.

-Since October, the US has imposed sweeping export restrictions on certain technologies it fears China could use to develop military or artificial intelligence applications, and the Biden administration has pressured allies to do the same.
+Since October last year, the US has imposed sweeping export restrictions on certain technologies it fears China could use for military or artificial intelligence applications, and the Biden administration has pressured allies to do the same.

 In June 2023, the Netherlands, where ASML is headquartered, announced an export ban on advanced semiconductor manufacturing equipment, requiring companies to obtain government licenses for certain types of technology.